rust-lang/compiler-team/content/procedures/crates.md

 request.

 ### Are there any recommendations for working with out-of-tree crates?
-Recommendations for working with out-of-tree crates will be documented in the rustc-guide, see [rust-lang/rustc-guide#285][guide_issue] for progress.
+Recommendations for working with out-of-tree crates will be documented in the rustc-guide (see [rust-lang/rustc-guide#285][guide_issue] for progress).

 ### How should stabilization/semantic changes be handled in out-of-tree crates?
 It is important to involve the language team in any changes in out-of-tree crates that would result